 • Category Proof: SC/ST/OBC certificate (if applicable).

-1. Digital: Apply via the Official Udyamimitra Portal.
+Digital: Apply via the Official Udyamimitra Portal — fastest processing, paperless, available 24/7.

-2. Physical: Visit any Commercial Bank, Regional Rural Bank (RRB), or NBFC.
+Physical: Visit any Commercial Bank, Regional Rural Bank (RRB), Micro Finance Institution (MFI), or NBFC with your documents.

 Expert Insight: Why Some Mudra Loans Get Rejected

-• Incomplete Business Plan: Banks need to see how the funds will generate income.
+• Incomplete Business Plan: Banks need to see a clear plan for how the funds will generate income.
+A one-page project report can make a huge difference.

 Frequently Asked Questions (FAQ)